javiermorenof/master_data_science_kschool/16_NLP/Install_Dependencies.md

     conda create -n nlp python=3.7 anaconda
     source activate nlp

+After this, you have to create the kernel:

+    python -m ipykernel install --user --name=nlp

 Then, you can disable the current virtual environment with the following command: